Request a free quote

 Lightweight materials are popular for weight-sensitive projects.
 While they are not as hefty as heavy materials, they still are durable and able to absorb a substantial amount of stress.
 Unfortunately, they are not very cost-effective, as they usually won’t include every material feature desired for your project.
 Lightweight materials are ideal for a number of products, but if cost is an important factor, they might not be a good fit.

-Choosing between heavy and lightweight materials is just one reason why it’s important to prioritize the most important characteristics for your CNC-machined part.
-That way, you can specify what elements are crucial for your part in order for it function properly, eliminate materials that don’t meet those standards and then compare costs.
+Choosing between heavy and lightweight materials is just one reason why it’s important to prioritize the most important characteristics of your CNC-machined part.
+That way, you can specify what elements are crucial for your part in order for it to function properly, eliminate materials that don’t meet those standards and then compare costs.

-- Tensile strength: An object’s resistance to breaking under tension.
+• Tensile strength: An object’s resistance to breaking under tension.

-- Endurance strength: An object’s overall stress absorption capacity.
+• Endurance strength: An object’s overall stress absorption capacity.

-- Hardness: An object’s ability to withstand pinpoint surface loads.
+• Hardness: An object’s ability to withstand pinpoint surface loads.
 Hardness is usually indicated with a Brinell or Rockwell hardness number.

 What Type of Material Should You Try?